Headley Heath and the Nazi assassination

 Today Headley Heath is an area of peaceful natural beauty.
 Yet it was from here that the assassination of the highest-ranking Nazi official in the Second World War was launched.

-The Special Operations Executive (SOE) was established in 1940 to support the resistance movement in occupied Europe.
-It requisitioned Bellasis House, an elegant country residence on the Heath, as the headquarters and training school for the Czech section with the codename STS2.
-The surrounding woods, valleys and hills provided the perfect terrain for drilling recruits.
+The Special Operations Executive (SOE) was established in 1940 to support resistance movements in occupied Europe.
+It requisitioned Bellasis (later renamed Bellasis House), an elegant country residence on the edge of Headley Heath, as a training school with the codename STS 2.
+The surrounding woods, valleys and hills provided the perfect terrain for trainee secret agents.

-Practice became reality when, in 1941 the SOE was asked to help with the daring assassination of Reinhard Heydrich, the governor of the Protectorate of Bohemia and Moravia, personally appointed by Hitler.
+Practice became reality when, in 1941 the SOE was asked to help with Operation Anthropoid, the daring assassination of Reinhard Heydrich, the governor of the Protectorate of Bohemia and Moravia, personally appointed by Hitler.

 Reinhard Heydrich – the man with the heart of iron

 A gifted violinist, Reinhard Heydrich was born into a family of musicians and teachers whose wealth had been destroyed in the economic turmoil of the Weimar Republic.
-A German nationalist, he followed a military career gaining rapid promotion.
+A German nationalist, he followed a career in the SS, gaining rapid promotion.
 His senior roles included Chief of Police and the Chief of Security, which included the Gestapo.

 In January 1942 he chaired the Wannsee Conference of senior Nazi and SS leaders about the Jewish question.
-In the course of the meeting, Heydrich outlined how European Jews in occupied territories would be transported to extermination camps.
-Hitler described him as ‘The man with the heart of iron.’
+In the course of the meeting, Heydrich outlined how, in what was termed ‘the Final Solution, European Jews in occupied territories would be transported to extermination camps.
+Hitler described him as ‘The man with the heart of iron.

 The assassination mission – codename Operation Anthropoid

 In May rumours circulated that Heydrich was to be recalled; the agents had to act.
-On May 27 1942 at 10.30 am Heydrich was, as usual, driven to Prague Castle.
-Gabcik and Kubis were waiting at a tram stop, and as the Mercedes slowed around a bend, Gabcik stepped out and opened fire with his Sten submachine gun.
+On 27 May 1942 at 10.30 am Heydrich was, as usual, driven to Prague Castle.
+Gabčik and Kubiš were waiting by a tram stop, and as the Mercedes slowed around a bend, Gabčik stepped out and squeezed the trigger of his Sten submachine gun.
 It jammed.
-Heydrich ordered his driver to stop, standing up to return fire.
-Kubis lobbed an anti-tank grenade, which exploded at the nearside rear wheel.
+Heydrich ordered his driver to stop, standing up to shoot with a revolver.
+Kubiš threw an anti-tank grenade, which exploded at the nearside rear wheel.
 Heydrich staggered out, collapsing in the street.
-The driver ran in pursuit but was shot by the agents who, convinced that the plot had failed, leapt onto a passing tram to escape.
+While Kubiš fled the scene by bicycle, the chauffeur pursued Gabčik on foot, but the latter shot and wounded the driver.
+Convinced that the plot had failed, Gabčik leapt onto a passing tram to also escape.

-Hitler immediately ordered reprisals and two Czech villages suspected of involvement, were destroyed.
 Heydrich was taken to hospital severely wounded by shrapnel.
-Despite top-class medical care from Himmler’s personal physicians, he died of septicaemia on June 4, his blood contaminated by the horsehair used in the upholstery.
+Despite medical care from Himmler’s personal physicians, he died of septicaemia on 4 June 1942, his blood contaminated by the horsehair used in the upholstery of his car.
+Hitler immediately ordered reprisals and the Czech village of Lidice was destroyed on 9 June 1942.
+Another village, Ležáky, later suffered a similar fate, on 24 June 1942.

-The relatives of Kubis and Gabcik were deported to the Mauthausen concentration camp and executed in October 1942.
+Among the thousands who died in reprisals for Operation Anthropoid, relatives of Kubiš and another of the paratroopers were deported to the Mauthausen concentration camp and executed in October 1942.

-In Prague today there is a memorial and a museum at the church dedicated to Jan Kubis and Josef Gabcik as national heroes.
+In Prague today there is a memorial and a museum at the church dedicated to Jan Kubiš and Jozef Gabčik as national heroes.